-Similar to slasher horror, which celebrates the bloody deconstruction of bodies, teenager-centric horror thrives on the metaphorical instability of its subjects’ minds and bodies – and in the case of teenage girls, the literal bloodshed of menstruation.
+Similar to slasher horror (which celebrates the bloody deconstruction of bodies), teenager-centric horror thrives on the metaphorical instability of its subjects’ minds and bodies– and in the case of teenage girls, the literal bloodshed of menstruation.
 For this reason, coming-of-age horror can also be regarded as a cousin of the slasher film.
 However, this type of horror is unique in its portrayal of female protagonists, their bodies, and their interactions with men while using horrible imagery to depict the struggle girls face within the constraints and expectations that our society places upon them.
-The original adaptation of Stephen King's Carrie from 1976 is mirrored in many of these stories and can be seen as the 'godmother' of all vengeful, feral, blood-soaked girls in horror.
+The original adaptation of Stephen King’s Carrie from 1976 is mirrored in many of these stories, as it laid the groundwork for most vengeful, feral, blood-soaked girls in horror.

-Carol Clover (who defined the film theory revolving around the ‘Final Girl’ who often ends up as the lone survivor in slasher horror) argues that women "are both Red Riding Hood and the Wolf; the force of the experience, the horror, comes from ‘knowing’ both sides of the story.”
-Contrary to slasher cinema, in the cases of contemporary female-centric horror there is often only one side to the story.
-But what are the implications of a female character that merges these two opposing halves into a new whole that is free from preconceived notions?
-Is this what makes these films so fascinating and popular with genre fans (and increasingly with those who are not)?
+Carol Clover (who defined the concept of the ‘Final Girl’ in her seminal publication Men, Women, and Chain Saws: Gender in Modern Horror Film) argues that women “are both Red Riding Hood and the Wolf; the force of the experience, the horror, comes from ‘knowing’ both sides of the story.”
+Yet modern horror is moving away from this clear division.
+Contrary to the tradition established in slasher films, in the cases of contemporary female-centric horror there is often only one side to the story.
+But what are the implications of a female character that merges these two opposing halves into a new concept that is free from preconceived notions?
+Is this what makes these films so fascinating and renewed the genre’s popularity with genre fans (and increasingly with those who are not)?

 Ginger Snaps and Jennifer’s Body are good examples for this particular movement within the horror genre that started in the beginning of the 2000s.
-These films boast excessive bloodshed, nightmarish transformations, and the deterioration of female bodies and is using these visuals to support the impression that puberty and the sexual maturation of girls are processes which upset the patriarchal framework and its attempts to suppress the unruliness of young women.
-A 'proper' woman is supposed to be nurturing, supportive, and loyal to the men in her life - rejecting this framework and the oppression it implies, these narratives of coming-of-age horror contain a strong female agency and continuously defy the expectations of the male gaze.
+These films boast excessive bloodshed, nightmarish transformations, and the deterioration of female bodies and are using these visuals to support the impression that puberty and the sexual maturation of girls are processes which upset the patriarchal framework and its attempts to suppress the unruliness of young women.
+A ‘proper’ woman is supposed to be nurturing, supportive, and loyal to the men in her life.
+Rejecting this framework and the oppression it implies, these narratives of coming-of-age horror contain a strong female agency and continuously defy the expectations of the male gaze.